-As a community advocate, Wendy Carrillo was recognized as “Woman of the Year” by former State Senate Majority Leader Gloria Romero and as a “Distinguished Woman” by Congresswoman Judy Chu.
+As a community advocate, Wendy Carrillo was recognized as a “Distinguished Woman” by Congresswoman Judy Chu.
 She’s been presented numerous recognitions for her community service from the City of the Los Angeles and LAUSD.
 She currently sits on the advisory board of Vision to Learn, a non-profit that has provided over 45,000 students in need with free glasses to advance their education.

 Wendy Carrillo grew up in Boyle Heights and City Terrace and is a proud graduate of local public schools including Harrison Elementary, El Sereno Middle School and Roosevelt High.
 She is a graduate of East Los Angeles College and Cal State Los Angeles, where she earned her BA and USC, where she earned her Master’s Degree.